dfe-analytical-services/chatbot-prototype/README.md

 ## App structure

-On the frontend a file upload form is created for users to upload documents which currently supports pdf, html and word document uploads.
+On the frontend a file upload form is created for users to upload documents which currently supports pdf and html uploads.
 On the backend an api endpoint in the doc_parse app handles a file upload.
 This application serves two functions: firstly it sends a document identifier to the frontend which is stored in the client's session storage which is used to redirect the client and converse with the specific document.
 It also sends a post request to the text extraction api endpoint.
 This endpoint converts the text into vector embeddings.
 These embeddings are split into chunks and upserted to the vector database, pinecone.

 Once redirected to the chat url the client sends the question as a post request to the api endpoint.
 The 4 most numerically similary chunks to the question are retrieved which are then fed in as context to the Chat GPT 4 api which sends the response a long with the source documents to the client.